-If for some reason the Race Committee has to abandon a race that has started (for example, if a mark is missing from the course or there has been a dramatic change in weather conditions) HHSA Racing Rules allow for the race to be restarted if in doing so the race can be completed within the time limits specified in the Sailing Instructions.
+If for some reason the Race Committee has to abandon a race that has started (e.g., if a mark is missing from the course or there has been a dramatic change in weather conditions), HHSA Racing Rules allow for the race to be restarted if in doing so the race can be completed within the time limits specified in the Sailing Instructions.

-1. Abandon Procedure:
+A. Abandon Procedure:

-Display Code Flag "N" with 3 sounds and announce on VHF Channel 68
+Display Code Flag "N" with three (3) sounds and announce on VHF Channel 68.

-2. Restart Procedure:
+B Restart Procedure: